There’s always something fun happening at the Museum of the Waxhaws!

 Early bird ticket pricing is available until May 1st and limited in quantity.
 Kids 6 and under are free!

-Purchase your early bird tickets here!
+Purchase your general admission tickets here!

 Follow the Battle of the Waxhaws Facebook Event Page for event details and updates!